saurabheights/KillingFusion/README.md

   - LevelSet Energy Term

 What needs work:-
  - Implement **Rigid Registration**.
-This is must, since number of iterations becomes very high with slightest displacement of object from its initial position and the data term of a voxel gets not gradient if voxel ends up too away from canonical SDF voxels.
+This is must, since number of iterations becomes very high with slightest displacement of object from its initial position and the data term of a voxel gets no proper gradient if voxel ends up too away from canonical SDF voxels.
  - Balancing of Rigidity constraint energy with Data and Motion Regularizer term.
 Some notes on this issue are [here](https://github.com/Algomorph/InfiniTAM/issues/20)

 ### Installation